 We express a zero-tolerance approach to any form of modern slavery.
 We are committed to acting ethically, with integrity and transparency in all our business dealings.
 As such, we have implemented effective systems and controls to safeguard against any form of modern slavery taking place within our business or supply chains.

-We regularly monitor public sources and internal reporting channels for any reports related to modern slavery practices in our business and within our supply chain.
-Social and labor audit scores covering a number of critical issues (related to, for example, forced labor) are an essential part of the suppliers’ scorecard, and we review it monthly.
+We regularly monitor public sources and our internal reporting channels for any reports related to modern slavery practices in our business and within our supply chain.
+Social and labor audit scores covering various critical issues (related to, for example, forced labor) are an essential part of the suppliers’ scorecard, and we review it monthly.